lovelysystems/lovely-editor/README.md

 ## Examples

-The following link will provide you with certain examples on how the component may be used (https://lovely-editor.netlify.com).
+The following link will provide you with certain examples on how the component may be used: https://lovely-editor.netlify.com.
 By selecting one of the options within "App Example" you will see a variety of possibilities on what you are able to use the component for.
 For example within "Menu and Quill Block Editor" there is an example-menu included to quickly add different editor-types (eg.